-Persons Held in Juvenile Hall for their Court Date in Orange: If you are in court for a case where someone is in custody, they are usually held in the Juvenile Hall for Orange County, under the custody of the Orange County Sheriff’s Department and brought up to court when ready, as needed by the court.
+Persons Held in Juvenile Hall for their Court Date: Are you waiting in court for a case for a minor in custody?
+They are usually held in the Juvenile Hall for Orange County.
+That’s next door, and they are under the custody of the Orange County Sheriff’s Department and brought up to court when ready, as needed by the court.

 Only the lawyers and attorneys that are a member of the California Bar Association and members of the Orange County Sheriff’s Department are allowed to visit persons in custody in the courthouse, or in Juvenile Hall next door to the courthouse.

 Orange County Lamoreaux Justice Center City of Orange Courthouse